Discounts of up to 20% on Packages. Try the Customise button for a unique package tailored to your needs.

 The first thing you need to do to register your company is to start to think of possible names.
 Points to note are

-Choosing who is going to be in partnership with you is probably one of the biggest decisions that any business owner needs to make during the process of company registration.
+Choosing who is going to be in partnership with you, during your business registration, is probably one of the biggest decisions that any business owner needs to make during the process of company registration.
 A Director managers the business and a shareholder owns it.
 You will probably be both a director and a shareholder.
 However if you are in partnership then you may have more directors and shareholders.

 You will need all their information such as Residential, Business and Postal addresses and cell phone numbers, as well as a good digital copy of their ID's on your computer.
 This you can do later, but without them we can not complete your company registration.

 You will need a printer attached to your computer.
 This is often overlooked, however you will have to sign a document (called a power of attorney) that gives us the right to register your company on your behalf.
 This will need to be printed and faxed to us.